 - Zoom’s language interpretation feature will make it by far the market leader in online multilingual conferences.
 It needs a couple of improvements but the path is clear.

-- Webex, gotomeeting and even Microsoft Teams will add interpreting functionalities.
+- Webex, gotomeeting and even Microsoft Teams will add interpreting functionalities (update 2022: Webex added online interpretation feature and it is much more interpreter friendly as compared to Zoom).

 - A new market segment will emerge: The Hyper Events; watched by tens of millions of people in 30 – 4o languages, streamed on facebook or YouTube.